lnicastro/DIF/README.md

 `/path_to/mysql_source_directory` is the full path to the MySQL source dir.
 Let's consider the two possible MySQL installations.

-**Case 1: MySQL installed via prebuilt package**
+**Case 1: MySQL/MariaDB installed via prebuilt package**

 This is the typical installation on any system, that is when you have installed MySQL using a precompiled package (e.g. a `.dmg` file on Mac OS or issuing `sudo apt install mysql-server libmysqlclient-dev` on Debian/Ubuntu).
 In this case you only need to be sure that you have:

 1. all the necessary include files (typically provided by packages with extension `-dev` or `-devel`), e.g. in `/usr/include/mysql`,
 2. `mysql_config`.

 Check your installed version: